How to become a committer

 - Put the best interest of the project before one’s own (in case of conflict of interests).

 - Open an issue on the open source repository explaining why you apply to become a committer, and on what part of the project (Core or module/subproject).

-- If the simple majority of positive votes is achieved, the new committer is approved.
+- If three maintainers approve the application, the new committer is approved.

 Upon approval, new committer is granted full committer rights and accesses for a 90-day trial period.
 This period aims to provide both the maintainer team and the new committer a better understanding of this new arrival and to validate whether expectations meet reality.
 Both maintainer team or new committer can express their wish for this situation to end before the 90-day trial period, revoking the committer status.

 At the end of the 90-day trial period, the committer is confirmed in his position.

 How to lose the committer status

 A project committer status can be revoked for any of the following reasons:

 - Refusal to follow the rules and policies stated in this document.

 - Lack of activity for the past three months.